rashad101/Tree-KGQA/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
+<strong>Note: the code require more cleaning and re-adjustment of the function names.</strong>

 ## 🔧 Pre-processing

 We use Wikidata entities provided by [ELQ](https://arxiv.org/pdf/2010.02413.pdf) .
 In order to perform inference, first index the Wikidata entities by executing the follwing command: